deta/space-docs/src/pages/docs/en/reference/cli.md

 ## `space push`

 You can use `space push` to push your changes to Space and create a new revision.
+Space will automatically update your Builder instance with the new revision.

 Optional args:

 - `-d, --dir`   string: src of project to push (default "./")
 - `-i, --id`    string: project id of project to push
 - `-t, --tag`   string: tag to identify this push
+- `-o, --open`  boolean: open builder instance/project in browser after push
+- `--skip-logs` boolean: skip following logs after push

 ```bash
 space push
 ```

+If you don't want to follow the logs of the build and update, pass the `--skip-logs` argument which will exit the process as soon as the build is started instead of waiting for it to finish.

 Tip: you can use the [`.spaceignore` file](/docs/en/basics/revisions#ignoring-files-and-directories) to exclude certain files and directories from being uploaded during push.